simonsobs/ocs/docs/user/cli_tools.rst

               Channel 01 R |                320.4 |   1573212564.6585813 |              29255.1
               Channel 01 T |                320.4 |   1573212564.6585813 |            0.0656435

+Normal output from ``checkdata`` will show in your default terminal color scheme.
+When fields were last seen more than 10 minutes ago their age will show up in red.
+If a field name is invalid, it will show up in yellow in the verbose output.

 datestring2ctime
 ================
 The HK Aggregator originally output .g3 files with the naming convention